cheguei-tcc/infrastructure-core/README.md

 ## Infrastructure Core

-This project automates all resources used by the cheguei project at cloud providers
+This project automates all resources used by the cheguei project at cloud providers.

 ### AWS